Kete (Ashanti Royal Court Dance-Drumming) by NY Ghanaian Dance & Drum Unity Ensemble

 Kete contains at least twenty distinct pieces, each with its own history, purpose, and specific musical content.
 Two of these pieces are performed in the video above: Abɔfoɔ and Adaban.
 Abɔfoɔ (0:00 – 1:45) has origins in the music of hunters associations, and Adaban (1:46 – 3:32) traces its heritage to the intimidating music of Asante royal palace executioners.
 The Kete ensemble uses seven instruments: kwadum lead drum, apentema hand drum, petia stick drum, aburukuwa stick drum, donno hourglass-shaped tension drum, dawuro iron bell, and ntorowa gourd rattle.
 Four of the Kete drums – kwadum, apentema, petia, and aburukuwa – are traditionally covered in red and black-checkered cloth.

-- Ben Paulding, Author / Ashanti Drummer / Director of the Brandeis Fafali Ensemble
+Written by Ben Paulding, Ashanti Drummer and Director of the Brandeis Fafali Ensemble

 Paulding, Ben.
 “Asante Kete Drumming: A Musical Analysis of Meter, Feel, and Phrasing.”
 Tufts University, 2017.